Using a Distribution to Find Probabilities In Exercises 11–26, fi... | Channels for Pearson+

 1

 Step 1: Identify the type of distribution to use.
-Since the problem involves the mean number of events (organ transplants) occurring per day and the events are independent, the Poisson distribution is appropriate.
-The Poisson distribution is used to model the number of events occurring in a fixed interval of time or space when the mean rate of occurrence is known.
+Since the problem involves the mean number of events (16 transplants per day) and asks for the probability of a specific number of events (exactly 12 transplants), this is a Poisson distribution problem.
+The Poisson distribution is used to model the probability of a given number of events occurring in a fixed interval of time or space when the events occur independently and at a constant average rate.

-Step 2: Write down the formula for the Poisson probability.
-The probability of observing exactly k events in a Poisson distribution is given by: P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of events, k is the number of events, and e is the base of the natural logarithm (approximately 2.718).
+Step 2: Write down the formula for the Poisson probability distribution.
+The probability of observing exactly k events is given by: P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of events, k is the specific number of events, and e is the base of the natural logarithm (approximately 2.718).

-Step 3: Define the problem in terms of the Poisson distribution.
-Here, λ = 16 (the mean number of organ transplants per day), and we are tasked with finding the probability that the number of transplants is no more than 10.
-This means we need to calculate P(X ≤ 10), which is the cumulative probability for k = 0, 1, 2, ..., 10.

 Verified video answer for a similar problem: